engineer-work/engineer-work/README.md

 Real life can allow **multiple re-entries, alternate paths, and recovery**.

 ---

 <details>
 <summary>What you think to solve this problem not to happen again in this earth realm?</summary>

+# What you think to solve this problem not to happen again in this earth realm?

 There probably isn't a single solution that prevents this problem everywhere on Earth forever.
 Human societies differ, and education systems have different goals and constraints.
 But there are reforms that many experts believe could reduce the gap between education costs and real-world opportunities.